-Named By: A. P. Karpinsky - 1899.
+Named By: Alexander Petrovich Karpinsky - 1899.

-Classification: Cordata, Chondrichthyes, Eugeneodontida, Agassizodontidae.
+Classification: Chordata, Chondrichthyes, Eugeneodontida, Agassizodontidae.

-Species: H. bessonovi (type), H. davisii, H. ergasaminon, H. ferrieri, H. mexicanus, H. nevadensis, H. sierrensis.
+Species: H. bessonovi (type), H. davisii, H. ergasaminon, H. ferrieri, H. mexicanus, H. nevadensis, H. svalis.

 Time period: Artinskian of the Permian through to the Carnian of the Triassic.